damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 ### Additional breaks

-In case you need an additional break, you can simply use `<br>`, leaving blank lines above and below it:
+In case you need an additional break (or some extra space between lines), you can simply use the HTML break tag `<br>`, leaving blank lines above and below it:

 ```html
 Text A